 Watch: Trailer for the Comprehensive 'Woody Allen: A Documentary'

 There's no doubt that comedian and filmmaker Woody Allen is always busy.
 Whether there's a New York Knicks game on or he's crafting a new film as he's done every single year for the past 29 years straight (not to mention ten films he directed before that), Allen, who will turn 76 years old next month, is really making the most out of his life and film career.
-Now director Robert Weide attempts to capture that essence in Woody Allen: A Documentary, a comprehensive two-part film airing on PBS later this month, and now we have a trailer for the Brett Ratner produced film which looks like a must-see.
-See the trailer below!
+Now director Robert Weide attempts to capture that essence in Woody Allen: A Documentary, a comprehensive two-part film airing on PBS later this month, and now we have a trailer for the Brett Ratner produced film which looks like nothing special.
+Check it out below.

 Here's the trailer for Robert Weide's film Woody Allen: A Documentary straight from PBS: